BjarkeHautop/bayesSSM/README.md

 ## State-space Models

-State-space models are used to describe systems that evolve over time with hidden (latent) state variables.
+State-space models are used to describe systems that evolve over time with latent (hidden) state variables.
 The typical SSM is structured as a directed acyclic graph (DAG):

 <figure>